Study shows dog owners would rather be with their pets than their friends

-(WSVN) - Have you ever canceled on a outing with your friends just to hangout with your canine companion instead?
+(WSVN) - Have you ever canceled on a outing with your friends just to hang out with your canine companion instead?
 If so, it turns you’re not alone.

 According to Fox News, a study of 2,000 dog owners found that pup parents will often pass on human commitments in lieu of spending some quality time with their furry friends.